thosgood/this-weeks-finds/markdown/1-50/week23.md

 So -

-1) Topological quantum invariants and the Andrews-Curtis conjecture (Progress report), by Frank Quinn, preprint, Sept.
+1) "Topological quantum invariants and the Andrews-Curtis conjecture (Progress report)", by Frank Quinn, preprint, Sept.
 1993.

-2) Lectures on axiomatic topological quantum field theory, by Frank Quinn, to appear in the proceedings of the Park City Geometry Institute.
+2) "Lectures on axiomatic topological quantum field theory", by Frank Quinn, to appear in the proceedings of the Park City Geometry Institute.

-3) On the Andrews-Curtis conjecture and related problems, by Wolfgang Metzler, in Combinatorial Methods in Topology and Algebraic Geometry, Contemporary Mathematics 44, AMS, 1985.
+3) "On the Andrews-Curtis conjecture and related problems", by Wolfgang Metzler, in _Combinatorial Methods in Topology and Algebraic Geometry_, Contemporary Mathematics **44**, AMS, 1985.

 Last week I described - in a pretty sketchy way - how the 4-color theorem and the Beraha conjecture are related to TQFTs.
 These can be